 Subsidized Vs. Unsubsidized Student Loans

 It can be tough to understand the difference between subsidized and unsubsidized student loans.
+For a more in-depth explanation, read more about subsidized and unsubsidized student loans here.
 Only students whose FAFSA shows financial need can receive subsidized loans, which don’t charge interest while still in school.

 Students who defer their loans are also eligible to not pay interest during that time.